Introduction

 FAQ

-What is Secure Input?
+What is Secure Input on macOS?
 Why does it sometimes show that Capslox' hotkeys has been suspended due to Secure Input?

 Secure Input is a feature provided by macOS to protect users from being listened to by other apps when they are doing private keyboard input, such as password input.
 When Secure Input is turned on by any app, no other app can access the user's keyboard input data until Secure Input is turned off, and only the app that turned Secure Input on has permission to turn it off.
 For example, if you open the login page of a website in Safari, Safari turns on secure input when the password box is activated so that no other application can listen to the password you enter.
 Because of this feature, Capslox does not know what keystrokes the user presses when Secure Input is on, and naturally it does not provide the corresponding hotkey function based on the keystrokes pressed, in other words, the hotkey function is suspended and will resume automatically when Secure Input is off.

-First, please make sure no apps are in password entry.
-It is possible that some apps have an interface that is in password entry, but this interface is covered by another interface or is out of screen range.
-If you are sure this is not the case, based on the feedback received so far, it is likely that the macOS login interface did not turn off Secure Input correctly, please try to lock the macOS and unlock it again.
+First, please make sure that no application is in password input mode.
+It is possible that some application interfaces are in password input mode, but these interfaces are blocked by other interfaces or are out of the screen range.
+If you are sure that this is not the case, based on the feedback received so far, it is likely that the macOS login interface did not correctly exit Secure Input.
+Please try locking the screen again and unlocking it.

 Contact Us